SaMajerus/Bakery-Vendors-Trkr.Soln/README.md

 ## Known Bugs
-* May not work properly if negative numbers, non-numbers (like Strings), etc. are input when prompted.
-(No error checking implemented at the moment)
+* May throw an error under certain conditions if the user hits the back arrow after resubmitting a form (i.e. on the 'New Order' page).
 <br>